srcole/srcole.github.io/_posts/2022-08-14-hofstede-culture-dimensions.markdown

 is_data: "yes"
 comments: true
 title:  "Hofstede's 6 culture dimensions - Streamlit"
-excerpt: "In a recent Freakonomics episode, they described an Hofstede's framework of 6 culture dimensions.
+excerpt: "A recent Freakonomics episode described Hofstede's framework of 6 culture dimensions.
 I made a web app to visualize the culture dimensions by country and compare them to a personal set of preferences."
 date:   2022-08-14 00:00:00
 mathjax: true
 ---